Tweet of the Day: Our family: 1; Carbon emission: 0

 Asari Commando units have a variety of tactics at their disposal to harass, disrupt, demoralize, and wear down an occupier.
 Anyone attempting to keep asari territory quickly finds that the cost of conducting an occupation far outweighs any gains from holding said territory.
 Among their bag of tricks the asari can count on assassination, demolitions, ambush, and psychological warfare.
 A common tactic is the Sting.
 A squad will engage a larger enemy unit over a period of days first with snippers targeting enemy combat leaders then ambushes or biotic strikes all the while observing the enemy’s reaction.
 Based on these observations the commandos may increase the tempo of attacks, retreat or move in for the kill.
 Another tactic is the Swarm.
 Here multiple squads attack an isolated enemy units sequentially from different directions forcing said unit into an hours long running fight.
 Squads attack with maximum force then retreat and repeat an hour later.
 The goal of these tactics is not to destroy the body of the enemy but to impress upon them that it is the Huntresses that dictate the tempo of battle.
 In other words, the enemy lives or dies at the Huntress choosing.
 Due to their long lifetimes an asari, commandos are more than willing to wait years, if not decades, for the right opportunity to strike.
 Such strikes, when they occur, not only devastate an enemies military infrastructure but also seek to collapse the enemy socioeconomic standing in the region.
 Few enemies have the stomach to wait out the asari’s long game strategy.

 The closest the asari have to standing armies are a vast array of mercenary companies.
 These companies are, in theory, organized under a corporate structure and serve all manner of clients, from local guilds to interstellar corporations.
 The internal structure of these corporations are akin to organized crime families with groups of mercenaries attaching their loyalty to their captain who is free to carry out their operations as long as those higher up the chain get their cut.
 The makeup of these squads varies greatly.
 Some units specialize in using biotics, others in heavy weapons, aerospace craft and still others serve as basic infantry/corporate security/street level muscle.
-Many (but not all) are led by an asari commandos.
+Many (but not all) are led by asari commandos.
 The irony is that many of the asari recruited to said companies do not have the wealth of training or experience that their leaders do.
 These maidens are seen as expendable as their alien counterparts.
 Cohesiveness depends on the leadership capabilities of each captain.
 Violence is often the tool used to climb up the corporate ladder or resolve disputes between captains.
 The more common form of removal for a captain (outside of enemy action) is to isolate the individual by enticing the personnel under their command to switch loyalties to a new captain.
 The discredited leader then is open to attack.
 Captains must therefore ensure the loyalty of their troops (and the support of those above them) by providing a mixture of safe and lucrative ventures.
 A captain’s place in the structure is (relatively) safe as long as the money flows through the system in a timely fashion.

-There are forces within forces in asari society.
+There are other forces within asari society.
 These belong to the ranks of those loyal to a matriarch.
 Matriarchs are not only the most powerful individuals of their species with centuries of experience but also command the loyalties of significant numbers of followers.
 The exact ratio of huntress to average follower within a given Matriarch retinue is unknown although the current civil war that grips asari space has shown that those numbers are significant.
 However few know how they are structure or equipped or if they posses any capabilities beyond their already considerable Huntress training.

 Although some include the group known as Justicars among the asari order of battle, their primary mission is to enforce their Code through the use of force if necessary.
 While individually formidable they are not a military organization in any sense of the word.
 Scattered reports from asari space seem to indicate that Reaper forces decimated the once proud organization.